uwiger/parse_trans/doc/parse_trans.md

 <ul class="definitions"><li><code>A = atom()</code></li></ul>

-Returns the value of the first occurence of attribute A.
+Returns the value of the first occurrence of attribute A.

 <a name="get_attribute-3"></a>